 There are 12 trained behavioral health professionals who are at the other end of the Axis 24/7 Care Line.
 They respond 24/7 to calls coming in by phone, televideo and in person.
 They provide support for immediate issues, initial crisis intervention, resource support and further care as needed.
 The Colorado Crisis Services hotline and the National Suicide Prevention Lifeline also works to connect callers with the Axis 24/7 Care Line to ensure that local community members get resources and support close to home.

 Have we had an increase of calls since before COVID-19 started?

-Historically, when we look at local call volume to the Axis Care Hotline, the typical average would be about 200 calls per month.
+Historically, when we look at local call volume to the Axis 24/7 Care Line, the typical average would be about 200 calls per month.
 Since March, we have seen a nearly 30% increase in calls, which aligns with the arrival of the COVID-19 pandemic in our region and the resulting increase in economic, societal and health pressures that have followed.
 Monitoring national statistics and trends, we expect the volume of crisis calls to continue at this higher volume trend for the foreseeable future.